Gregory P. Waters

 Gregory Waters is an experienced trial attorney who practices all aspects of civil litigation, with an emphasis in product liability, insurance litigation, and complex litigation.
 After working in a variety of blue collar jobs after high school for several years, Mr. Waters received his B.A. in Legal Studies from the University of California, Berkeley with highest honors.
-Mr. Waters received his J.D. from the University of Southern California School of Law, were he received honors in the Hale Moot Court program.
+Mr. Waters received his J.D. from the University of Southern California (USC) Gould School of Law, where he received honors in the Hale Moot Court program.

 Prior to joining Engstrom, Lipscomb & Lack Mr. Waters worked as a law clerk for a smaller size Plaintiff’s firm that handled personal injury and employment law matters, as well as a substantial criminal practice.
 Since joining Engstrom, Lipscomb & Lack, first as a law clerk and then as an attorney, Mr. Waters has been integral to numerous seven and eight figure recoveries for clients, including being part of the teams for an aviation accident which resulted in a $46 million verdict for four death cases, and a catastrophic freeway rollover accident which resulted in a $14.1 million verdict.